What is the Difference Between Ocular Hypertension and Glaucoma?

 If you need more than one medicine to control your eye pressure, there also are combination glaucoma eye drops.

-If you hope to catch ocular hypertension and glaucoma early, schedule a consultation with the eye doctors at Normandy Optical as soon as possible.
+Contact Our Metro-Detroit Ocular Hypertension & Glaucoma Doctors If you hope to catch ocular hypertension and glaucoma early, schedule a consultation with the Metro-Detroit eye doctors at Normandy Optical.
 With routine examinations, we can monitor your optic nerve health.
-For a thorough evaluation, proper diagnosis, and expert treatment contact us today!
+Contact us today for a thorough evaluation, proper diagnosis, and expert treatment!
 We have multiple locations around Michigan to conveniently serve you.